Where is Chris Powell now?

 Unfortunately after a spell of bad form on the pitch both McClaren and Powell were sacked from the club in March 2017.

-Powell is one of a number of ex-professionals who sit on the FA’s retrospective diving panel which review suspected cases of what is being called ‘successful deception of a match official’.
+Powell is also one of a number of ex-professionals who sit on the FA’s retrospective diving panel which review suspected cases of what is being called ‘successful deception of a match official’.

 He was also PFA chairman for four years from 2005 until he retired from playing and is widely regarded as one of the nicest men in football.